HinaJadav/100-days-of-code-youtube/01-Day1-Intro-to-Python/.tutorial/Tutorial.md

 -   Python is simple and easy to understand.
 -   It is Interpreted and platform-independent which makes debugging very easy.
+-   Python being platform-independent means that Python programs can run on various operating systems (such as Windows, macOS, and Linux) without modification.
 -   Python is an open-source programming language.
 -   Python provides very big library support.
 Some of the popular libraries include NumPy, Tensorflow, Selenium, OpenCV, etc.
 -   It is possible to integrate other programming languages within python.